jhudsl/tidyversecourse/docs/05-prediction.md

 Again visualizations can be very helpful.

 We might want to look at the relationships between all of our continuous variables.
 A good way to do this is to use a visualization of **correlation**.
 As a reminder, correlation is a measure of the relationship or interdependence of two variables.
-In otherwords, how much do the values of one variable change with the values of another.
+In other words, how much do the values of one variable change with the values of another.
 Correlation can be either positive or negative and it ranges from -1 to 1, with 1 and -1 indicating perfect correlation (1 being positive and -1 being negative) and 0 indicating no correlation.
 We will describe this in greater detail when we look at associations.

 Here are some very useful plots that can be generated using the `GGally` package and the `PerformanceAnalytics` package to examine if variables are correlated.